Table of contents

 SEO analytics is a key component of an effective SEO strategy in Shoper.
 It offers insight into what SEO activities are producing results, allowing you to adjust your strategy as needed.
 Here’s how to effectively use SEO analytics in Shoper:

-• Configure analytics tools – p the first step is to configure analytics tools, such as Google Analytics and Google Search Console, for your Shoper store.
-These tools allow you to track site traffic, analyze user behavior and monitor visibility in search results.
+- Configure analytics tools – p the first step is to configure analytics tools, such as Google Analytics and Google Search Console, for your Shoper store.
+These tools allow you to track site traffic, analyze user behaviour and monitor visibility in search results.

-• Link and indexation control – allows you to control the links leading to your store and monitor the indexation of your site by search engines.
+- Link and indexation control allows you to control the links leading to your store and monitor your site’s indexation by search engines.
 You can remove unwanted links and make sure that all important pages are indexed.

-• Check for errors and technical problems: SEO analytics allows you to detect errors and technical problems on your site, such as 404 errors, indexing problems or bad redirects.
+- Check for errors and technical problems: SEO analytics allows you to detect your site’s technical problems, such as 404 errors, indexing problems or bad redirects.
 This allows you to quickly intervene and fix these problems.

 Using SEO analytics is crucial for an effective SEO strategy in Shoper.
 It gives you a complete picture of the effectiveness of your efforts and allows you to make informed decisions about optimizing your website.